CurSpace/pdfDataExtraction/README.md

 2. The nature and incidend_ori fields might be missing.
    Fix - Use date as seperator and when the list size is 3 shift the element in the 3rd field to the 5th field and insert N/A into the 3rd and 4th fields.

 __Testing__

+1. test_download.py

-1. test_download.py - tests if type of data is bytes
+   -> tests if data exists and the  type of data is bytes

+2. test_extractincidents.py

-2. test_extractincidents.py - tests for the lenght of data and makes sure the type of data is not NULL
+   -> tests if the lenght of data is greater than zero and makes sure the type of data is not None

-3. test_createdb.py - tests if the database has been created successfully
+3. test_createdb.py

+   -> tests if the normanpd.pd file exists in the current working directory

-4. test_populatedb.py - tests if the database has been populated
+4. test_populatedb.py

+   -> tests if the number of rows inserted for a particular pdf which is 369 in this case.

-5. test_status.py - tests if the database has been updated
+5. test_status.py

+   -> test if the distinct count of nature is 73.